tarantool/doc/doc/reference/reference_sql/sql_plus_lua.rst

    Never drop or change a collation which is being used for indexes or deterministic functions.

    Example:
-   Suppose we want to use a non-default collation which has Ukrainian rules.
+   Suppose there is a desire to use a non-default collation which has Ukrainian rules.
    There are many deviations from DUCET, all formally described by the Common Language Data Repository, in this case https://unicode.org/cldr/charts/32/collation/uk.html.
    Two notable deviations are: Ґ is a separate letter after Г and Ь is before Ю.
-   In addition we want upper case letters to come before lower case letters.
+   In addition there is a desire that upper case letters should come before lower case letters.
    The Lua request for this collation could be: |br|
    ``box.internal.collation.create('UKRAINIAN_S3', 'ICU', 'uk_UK', {strength='tertiary', case_first = 'upper_first'});``